sdbgit/sbdgit/README.md

 - Training: Share knowledge and stay updated on new tech.
 - Cross-team collaboration: Work closely with DevOps, application teams, and business stakeholders

-Looking for below Role - Willing to work work as Technically and manage team as maanager so dual role i can perform
+Looking for below Role - Willing to work as Technically and manage team as maanager so dual role i can perform

 - Database Team Lead
 - Database/Infrastructure Manager